dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 94. Binary Tree Inorder Traversal.md

 **Complexity Analysis**

 * Time complexity : $O(n)$.
 To prove that the time complexity is $O(n)$, the biggest problem lies in finding the time complexity of finding the predecessor nodes of all the nodes in the binary tree.
 Intuitively, the complexity is $O(n\log n)$, because to find the predecessor node for a single node related to the height of the tree.
 But in fact, finding the predecessor nodes for all nodes only needs $O(n)$ time.
-Because a binary Tree with nn nodes has n-1n−1 edges, the whole processing for each edges up to 2 times, one is to locate a node, and the other is to find the predecessor node.
+Because a binary Tree with $n$ nodes has n-1n−1 edges, the whole processing for each edges up to 2 times, one is to locate a node, and the other is to find the predecessor node.
 So the complexity is $O(n)$.

 * Space complexity : $O(n)$.
 Arraylist of size $n$ is used.